jlinoff/pam/README.md

 (URL), the login name and the password of the account.

-Note that this is simplified example is only meant to show the basic idea of importance of support _other_ record formats.
+Note that this is simplified example is only meant to show the basic idea of importance of supporting record formats that are different than recipes.

-For a real account record, you might also want to keep track of the secrets the site asks you to enter so that it can identify you if you ever lose your password (unlikely if you are using this tool or some other tool like it).

-The secrets they ask for might be something like your mothers maiden name or the name of your first pet or other such, personal, things.
-I am always wary of entering that kind of information on a third party site because it can be stolen and used against you so I _always_ make things up, like my first car might be the "Bistromath" or the "Tanngrisnir", which gets hard to remember for many sites with many made up secrets.

-Or, you might want to keep a note to remind you of little details about the account (like your favorite customer service representative) but since you can always add new fields _after_ you create a record, leaving them out for now is not a big deal.

 Here is what a simple account record might look like.

 <img src="www/help/pam-google-account.png" alt="google-account-example">

-In the account example above, the record title is `"Google"`, the "url" field value is `"https://google.com"`, the "login" field value is `"pbrain81@gmail.com"` and the "password" field value is hidden because _PAM_ hides the contents of passwords by default.
+Note that the password is hidden in the example above.
+_PAM_ always hides the contents of passwords by default.

 As you can see both records look quite different.
 Recipes records have fields for "ingredients" and "instructions" whereas account records have fields for the "url", "login" and "password".
-In both cases they have the same basic structure: a title and a set of fields that are relevant to them.
+However, in both cases they have the same basic structure: a title and a set of fields that are relevant to recipes or accounts.

-You could easily imagine defining other records that contain information for other topics like _"books read"_ or _"unidentified aerial phenomena"_ or _"bird watching"_ which would undoubtedly require additional, different fields.
+You could easily imagine defining other records that contain information for other topics like _"books read"_ or _"unidentified aerial phenomena"_ or _"bird watching"_ which would undoubtedly require different fields.

-In my view, this _fields in records_ organization does a better job of representing this type of information than a spreadsheet or a text file editor.
+In my view, this approach of using _records composed of fields_ does a better job of representing this type of information than a spreadsheet or a text file editor.

 #### Reason 3: Searching
 _PAM_ allows you to search records by their title or their field